Deer management: Methods

 There are various methods that can be employed to have deer management and they can be broken down into two main types: lethal and nonlethal.
 These methods are used to regulate the population of deer in a specific area.
 If a deer population remains high for long periods, an ecosystem can suffer long term damage, forestry practices become more restricted and overall biodiversity can decline.
 Areas with an abnormally high deer population density often have a variety of native plants extirpated (adding to the loss of biodiversity), and replaced with competing, invasive species.

 Lethal management

 Hunting

 Deer hunting is a practice employed to regulate the population of deer.
 Hunting is a form of predation in which the deer are a food source or a trophy.
 Deer hunting is conducted in seasons that are regulated by government agency with tag limits for both bucks and does.
 Deer hunting can be conducted using a bow and arrow, rifle, muzzle loader or other approved weapons.
 Hunting is only an effective method of population control when antlerless deer are targeted.
-The hunting of bucks has little impact on the population overtime because one buck is able to breed numerous does.
+The hunting of bucks has little impact on the population over time because one buck is able to breed numerous does.
 Currently, hunting targeting antlerless deer is considered the most effective form of population control.